RyanC-95/ShopChest-Reborn/README.md

 - Add configurable floating item view distance **[❌]**
 - Add "only show shops in sight" option **[❌]**
 - Add a language file for item name translations **[❌]**
+- Prevent players from creating a shop if there is a block directly above the shop container. **[❌]**